Skip to content

 end

-2. Application cache (300 seconds): If the response cache expired but the app cache is still fresh, skip the database queries.
+2. Application cache (300 seconds): if the response cache expired but the app cache is fresh, skip the database queries.

 The first visitor after a full cache expiry waits 800ms.
 Everyone else gets the response in under 5ms.

-Build a product listing endpoint that uses caching at multiple levels.
+Build a product listing endpoint that caches at multiple levels.

 Requirements